The HiSET (short for High School Equivalency Test) exam comes with five individual subtests that measure a candidate’s knowledge of these subjects:

 The scaled score method makes it easier and fairer to compare scores attained on different “forms” of the HiSET exam.

 In other words, if you have an easier test, you need to answer a few more questions correctly to reach a specific scaled score.
 If you take a more difficult test form, you can reach the same score if you answer fewer questions correctly.

 Attaining a HiSET passing score on a subject test (an 8-score) doesn’t mean you got 8 questions right.
 It simply means that, based on the difficulty level of the test you took, you reached an 8-score on a scale from 1 to 20.

 This also means that if you would take a different difficulty-level test, you most likely would get exactly the same score.
 Check here for information about taking the HiSET exam online.

 The results you achieved on the HiSET subtests are available in reports, your score reports.
 There are “Individual Test Reports” and “Comprehensive Score Reports.”

 After each HiSET subject test, you’ll receive an Individual Score Report.
 This includes your score for that particular subject test, information on what that particular score means, and how to improve your results.

 The Comprehensive Score Report is a cumulative record that includes all your results on the HiSET subtests.
 If you improve your score on one subtest, you’ll get an updated report.
 So this report always shows your highest score on each HiSET subtest.

-If you would like an Individual Score Report or a Comprehensive Score Report sent to a college or university, scholarship program, or any other organization, you can also simply contact ETS, the HiSET publisher, at 1-855-694-4738, or 1-885-MyHiSET, and ETS will send, on your behalf, up to 3 score reports to the designated school or institution.
+If you would like an Individual Score Report or a Comprehensive Score Report sent to a college or university, scholarship program, or any other organization, you can also simply contact the HiSET publisher, at 1-855-694-4738 or 1-885-MyHiSET.
+They will send, on your behalf, up to 3 score reports to the designated school or institution.